MicrosoftDocs/architecture-center/docs/networking/architecture/azure-dns-private-resolver-content.md

 - A shared service network.

-  - The DNS Private Resolver is deployed on its own network (separated from the ExpressRoute Gateway network).
+  - The DNS Private Resolver is deployed in its own virtual network (separated from the hub network where the ExpressRoute Gateway is deployed).
 The following table lists the parameters that are configured for DNS Private Resolver.
 For App1 and App2 DNS names, the DNS forwarding rule set is configured.

   | Parameter | IP address |
   | ----- | ----- |